hammaadworks/yumyum/docs/architecture/4-data-models.md

       // Google Sheets-specific fields
       gsheet_id?: string;

-      // Cloudinary account is common to both
+      // ImageKit account is common to both
-      cloudinary_account_id: string; // Which of the 4 Cloudinary accounts
+      imagekit_account_id: string; // Which of the 4 ImageKit accounts
     }
     ```